Central Foundation Boys' School

 Pupils generally take ten General Certificate of Secondary Education (GCSE) exams in Year Eleven (aged 15–16) and they have a choice of three or four A-levels or a vocational BTEC in the sixth form (16–19).
-An Office for Standards in Education, Children's Services and Skills (Ofsted) inspection in 2015 graded Central Foundation Boys' School as "outstanding", the highest ranking a school can have.
-The majority of students go on to higher education following the completion of their A-levels at the end of Year Thirteen (aged 17–18) with a third of pupils going to the top third most selective universities in the country.
+An Office for Standards in Education, Children's Services and Skills (Ofsted) inspection in 2015 and more recently in 2025 graded Central Foundation Boys' School as "outstanding", the highest ranking a school can have.

 History

 Formative years (1866–1914)

-Reverend William Rogers, a social reformer who had already established eight schools, became convinced that London was full of academies for gentlemen and much had been done for the poor but there was little on offer for parents who could afford about £1 a quarter for their education.
+Reverend William Rogers, a social reformer who had already established eight schools, became convinced that London was full of academies for gentlemen and much had been done for the poor but there was little on offer for parents who could afford about £1 (equivalent to £1000 today) for a quarter term for their education.
 In February 1865 he called a meeting of his wealthy friends at the Mansion House and raised £41,000 for the establishment of a middle class school.
 The school was opened on Bath Street on 1 October 1866 by Sergeant Edgar at 9:30am.
 Having started with 300 pupils, by the end of the first year over 700 attended the school.
 Like his other schools, the building had a previous occupier and was converted into a school but for this venture he wanted a building erected for the purposes of being a school which led him and the Corporation for Middle Class Education for the City of London to purchase a two-acre plot in nearby Cowper Street for £30,000 (equivalent to £30m today) where the school moved to in 1869 and remains to this day.
 By the time The Great Hall of the main building was erected in 1873, there were over 900 boys in attendance with it reaching 1,000 at its peak.

-During its formative years, it had many royal visits including a visit in 1874 by Prince George of Wales (later George VI) who suggested the colours of royal blue and gold be adopted as the school colours.
+During its formative years, it had many royal visits including a visit in 1874 by Prince George of Wales (later George V) who suggested the colours of royal blue and gold be adopted as the school colours.
 Five years later, the Founder's Day guest speaker Lord Lingen noted the school's royal links and asked his friend Sir Albert Woods, Garter Principal King of Arms, to design a coat-of-arms for the school which Lingen then had executed in two dies and stamps.
 The school Houses were established in 1905 by Mr Wagstaff and in 1926 were given their current names after four men who were important in the early years of the school.
 In 1910 the school was renamed The Central Foundation School after the Board of Education revises the endowment scheme.